What are the best shows in London’s West End?

 What are the best shows in London West End Theatre at the moment?

-At TheWestendShows.co.uk we have all of the top theatre shows in London.
+At TheWestendShows.co.uk we have all of the top London musicals.
 Most popular shows such as The Phantom of the Opera, Les Miserables, Wicked and Disney’s The Lion King often top lists for the best West End shows in West End theatres.

-New shows like Waitress, Come From Away and Only Fools and Horses the Musical are all must-sees, and the West End is gearing up for the arrival of shows such as Dear Evan Hansen, Soldier of Orange and BIG the Musical.
+New top London musicals like Waitress, Come From Away and Only Fools and Horses the Musical are all must-sees, and the West End is gearing up for the arrival of shows such as Dear Evan Hansen, Soldier of Orange and BIG the Musical.

 Where is the West End in London?

 London’s West End is known for its world-class theatre productions.
 The West End is located in central London, west of the City of London and generally makes up the areas around Leicester Square and Covent Garden.
 The West End includes theatres such as the Victoria Palace Theatre on Victoria Street, the London Palladium Theatre on Argyll Street, The Prince Edward Theatre on Old Compton Street and the Apollo Theatre on Shaftesbury Avenue

 The best London musicals to see in 2020.
 The Lion King, Lyceum Theatre.The Book of Mormon, Prince of Wales Theatre.Mamma Mia!, Novello Theatre.Waitress, Adelphi Theatre.Six, Arts Theatre.
 Come From Away, Phoenix Theatre.
 9 to 5 the musical, Savoy Theatre.
 Big the Musical, Dominion Theatre.
 Only Fools and Horses, Theatre Royal Haymarket.
 Dear Evan Hansen, Noel Coward Theatre.